PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

 ## 📘 Overview

 This project automates the provisioning of key AWS infrastructure components using Terraform.
 It includes:

-- EC2 instance provisioning
+- EC2 instance provisioning.
-- IAM roles for secure access control
+- IAM roles for secure access control.
-- Hosting the spring boot application
+- Docker containerization environment to build and host the Java Spring Boot Application.
-- A private S3 bucket with lifecycle policies
+- A private S3 bucket with lifecycle policies.
-- Log archival on instance shutdown
+- Log archival on instance shutdown.
-- Structured automation of self on/off on scheuduled time using EventBridge and Lambda function.
+- Structured automation of self on/off on scheduled time using Event Bridge and Lambda function.
+- Git Hub CI/CD to automate the process of deploy and destroy the infrastructure.

 ---